dlk3/udm-hacks/openvpn-udm/README.md

 5)  Create one or more client configuration files which contain the settings, certificate and key that the client needs to connect to the server.
 6)  Distribute the client configuration file and test connectivity.

 I haven't tested it, but I assume that OpenVPN cannot be used in server mode at the same time that it is being used in point-to-point mode.
-I assume that any point-to-point configuration done through the admin UI would need to be disbled before doing any of what I'll describe below.
+I assume that any point-to-point configuration done through the admin UI would need to be disabled before doing any of what I'll describe below.
+But, hey, you never know, I could be totally wrong about this.

 ## Install EasyRSA

 EasyRSA is a tool that the OpenVPN development team has created to make the process of creating the PKI (public key infrastructure) associated with OpenVPN simpler.
 This PKI is where I will create, store and manage all of the certificates, keys and configuration files for my OpenVPN server and clients.

-EasyRSA is available in the OpenVPN GitHub repository at https://github.com/OpenVPN/easy-rsa/releases/latest  I will download and install the latest <code>EasyRSA-*.tgz</code> file found there into a persistent directory on my UDM:
+EasyRSA is available in the OpenVPN GitHub repository at (https://github.com/OpenVPN/easy-rsa/releases/latest).
+I will download and install the latest <code>EasyRSA-*.tgz</code> file found there into a persistent directory on my UDM.

-After connecting to my UDM via ssh, I install EasyRSA with these commands:
+After connecting to my UDM via ssh, I installed EasyRSA with these commands:
 ```
 mkdir -p /mnt/data/openvpn/easyrsa
-cd /mnt/data/openvpn
 curl -OJL https://github.com/OpenVPN/easy-rsa/releases/download/v3.0.8/EasyRSA-3.0.8.tgz
-tar xf EasyRSA-3.0.8.tgz --strip-components=1 -C easyrsa
+tar xf EasyRSA-3.0.8.tgz --strip-components=1 -C /mnt/data/openvpn/easyrsa
 rm EasyRSA-3.0.8.tgz
 ```
 ## Creating OpenVPN server certificates and keys

-I will create all of the certificates and keys that the OpenVPN server will need.
+I created all of the certificates and keys that the OpenVPN server will need.
 The OpenVPN web site has [instructions](https://openvpn.net/community-resources/how-to/#setting-up-your-own-certificate-authority-ca-and-generating-certificates-and-keys-for-an-openvpn-server-and-multiple-clients) for doing this but they are based on a earlier version of EasyRSA.
 The EasyRSA commands and their options have changed a little with the release I am using.
 Still, the web site is a useful source of additional information on what I'm doing here and why:
 ```
 mkdir /mnt/data/openvpn/server
 cd /mnt/data/openvpn/server